wojciech-graj/doom-ascii/README.md

 Most terminals aren't designed for massive throughput, so the game cannot be played at full 320x200 resolution at high frames per second.

 Pass the command-line argument `-scaling` to determine the level of scaling (See [Settings](#settings)).

-### Input
-For a better playing experience, increase the keyboard repeat rate, and reduce the keyboard repeat delay.

 ## Troubleshooting
 ### Colours are displayed incorrectly